6 Tips for Making Your New Horse Feel at Home

 If you have other horses, avoid letting your new animal companion near them first.
 Since they are unfamiliar with each other, you might have a horse fight erupt suddenly.

-Once the animals are familiar with each other and have become complacent, consider placing your new arrival with one or two other horses first.
+Once the horses are familiar with each other, consider placing your new arrival with one or two other horses first.
 Choose the least aggressive members of the herd to minimise any problems that may still arise.

 During the next couple of days, let your new arrival mingle with one or two more horses.
 Be on the lookout for any signs of aggression.
 If you spot one, try to remove your new animal companion as soon as possible.